 Up to £20 million is available for new research projects which aim to understand and address the longer-term physical and mental health effects of COVID-19 in non-hospitalised individuals.

 Increasing medical evidence and patient testimony has shown that some people who contract and survive COVID-19 may develop longer-lasting symptoms.

 Symptoms can range from breathlessness, chronic fatigue, ‘brain fog’, anxiety and stress and can last for months after initially falling ill.

 These ongoing problems, commonly termed ‘Long-COVID’, may be experienced by patients regardless of how severe their COVID-19 infection was and irrespective of whether they were hospitalised.

 ‘Long-COVID’ in the community

-UK Research and Innovation (UKRI) and the National Institute for Health Research (NIHR) are launching a call to fund two or three ambitious and comprehensive proposals and a small number of study extensions that will address ‘Long-COVID’ in the community.
+UK Research and Innovation (UKRI) and the National Institute for Health Research (NIHR) are launching a funding opportunity to fund two or three ambitious and comprehensive proposals and a small number of study extensions that will address ‘Long-COVID’ in the community.

 Projects are expected to start early in the new year and may be funded for up to three years in the first instance.

-The call will open on 12 November and close on 9 December 2020.
+The funding opportunity will open on 12 November and close on 9 December 2020.